 Shinto Shrine

-In ancient times, shrines played an important role in the government, i.e., the peaceful governance of the world.
-Shrines were at the center of matsurigoto (government), and the chief of each clan played an important role as the person who worshipped the guardian gods of one’s resident area.
+In ancient times, shrines played an essential role in government, i.e., the peaceful governance of the world.
+Shrines were at the center of matsuri goto (government), and the chief of each clan played an essential role as the person who worshipped the guardian gods of one’s resident area.

 Shrines consisted mainly of three parts: torii (gateway to the shrine), approach, and shrine pavilions.

-Thus, since most shrines have torii gates, it is one of the main features that distinguish them from temples.
+Thus, since most shrines have torii gates, it is one of the main features distinguishing them from temples.
 The torii serves as a boundary between the sacred realm where the deity resides and the world where people live.

 In many cases, guardian dogs or foxes are placed on both sides of the entrance.